 Tramadol is a pain-relieving opioid analgesic medication used to help with moderate to moderately severe pain.
 It’s often prescribed after a serious surgery.
 Tramadol affects the central nervous system, changing the way that the brain responds to pain and offering relief.

 As the opioid epidemic has grown, prescriptions for this drug have become increasingly common.
 Prescriptions of tramadol rose from 23.3 million in 2008 to 43.8 million in 2013, an increase of almost 90 percent.

 Some common brands of tramadol include:

 - Rybix ODT

-Unfortunately, when tramadol is used for a long-time, it can become habit-forming and may even lead to mental or physical dependence.
-Along with drug dependence, respiratory depression is another adverse effects associated with tramadol.
+Unfortunately, when tramadol is used for a long time it can become habit-forming and may even lead to mental or physical dependence.
+Respiratory depression, or slowed breathing, is another adverse affect associated with tramadol.

-When taken in excess, tramadol can cause an overdose and can lead to fatal intoxication’s of the substance.
-The most common symptoms associated with tramadol overdose include central nervous system depression, nausea, vomiting, seizures, and more.
-Higher doses of the drug can cause coma, respiratory depression, and cardiovascular collapse.
+When taken in excess, tramadol can cause an overdose.
+The most common symptoms associated with tramadol overdose include central nervous system depression, nausea, vomiting and seizures.
+Higher doses of the drug can lead to a coma, respiratory depression, and cardiovascular collapse.

 With the rise in prescriptions, there have been large increases in the trends for tramadol-related emergency room visits.
-Between 2005 and 2011, tramadol-related emergency room visits increased from just under 11,000 to 27,421, an increase of over 170 percent.
+Tramadol-related emergency room visits increased from just under 11,000 in 2005 to 27,421, an increase of over 170 percent.